Enhancing the Public Transport Experience with WatchOS

 Ideation

-With research completed, i was able to start brainstorming ideas on how to tackle this project.
-Starting with a sitemap and a look at the brand identity of Auckland Transport.
+With research completed, I was able to start brainstorming ideas on how to tackle this project.
+Starting with a sitemap, Laddering Brainstorm and HMW Questions.

 Wireframes and Lo-Fi Prototypes